[Skip to Content]

 What is the process?

-Teacher applications (Fall 2024-Winter 2025): Nominated teachers will be invited to submit applications describing the practices they employ to build relationships with students, their impact on students, and the evidence of their leadership outside the classroom.
-A subset of applicants will then be invited to provide more information, including letters of recommendation.
-Finalists will participate in interviews and/or classroom visits.
+Teacher submissions (September 16 – October 30): Nominated teachers will be invited to submit materials describing the practices they employ to build relationships with students, their impact on students, and examples of their leadership outside the classroom.
+A subset of candidates will then be invited to provide more information, including letters of recommendation and a brief video.

 How will you select winners?